yogendra-yatnalkar/storyboard-ai/README.md

 - The audio was generated using gTTS (Google Text-to-Speech)
 - The sub-titles were generated with the help of OpenAI whisper
 - All the different audios, videos and subtitles were somehow synchronized using FFMPEG and OpenCV (This part gave a lot of pain🥲...
 ALL HAIL FFMPEG🙌)

+---

+### Code Structure:

+- **text-processing**:
+    - **story.txt**: The story has been taken from internet
+    - **summary.txt**: The 4 line summary was generated using chatGPT (for the story present in story.txt)
+- **generate-whiteboard-animated-videos**:
+    - Convert any image to white-board animations video
+    - If object masks are provided in JSON formats, they will be automatically considered while drawing
+    - **Code File:** draw-whiteboard-animations.py
+- **tts (text to speech)**:
+    - The story is devided into 4 parts in correspondance to the summary.
+For each story part, google's text-2-speec used to generate 4 mp3 files.